C4KEW4LK/hidejob_extension/readme.md

 A Chrome extension to streamline your LinkedIn job search by hiding dismissed jobs and automatically filtering out positions based on keywords and company names.

-*This is something I put together for myself, rather quickly, but thought others might find it useful.*
+*This is something I put together for myself, to fit my use case, but thought others might find it useful.*

 ## Features